 And they were, all of them, satisfied with what they saw.

 The elderly gentleman was given the best seat in the house, near the fireplace; and there they saw, on the breast of his jacket, among the shimmering buttons, a medal of honour, glistening like a small star.
 The bride-to-be poured him something to drink, then she poured her fiancé something; and as he took his glass from her, he slipped a gold coin into her hand, furtively.

 She thanked him with her eyes, then, also furtively, went to show her mother and her brothers the coin, starting from the eldest and working her way down to the youngest, while she brought each a glass filled to the brim.

-Felle was last, and he tried to take the coin from her, out of fun, out of curiosity; but she tightened her fist menacingly: she would have rather lost an eye.
+Felle was last, and he tried to take the coin from her, out of fun, out of curiosity; but she tightened her fist menacingly: she would rather have lost an eye.

 The old man lifted his glass, wishing health and happiness to all; and they all echoed his toast in unison.

-They then started conversing in an original fashion, that is to say, in tune.
+They then started conversing in an original fashion, that is to say, in song.
 The old man was a fine impromptu poet: he could improvise well.
 And the bride’s eldest brother was just as talented.

-Outside the church bells sounded, announcing the mass.
+Outside, the church bells sounded, announcing the mass.

 It was time to prepare the dinner.
 Their mother, with the help of Felle, removed the pork legs and stuck them on three long skewers, the handle fixed firmly to the ground.

 – You will bring the fourth skewer to our neighbours as a gift – she said to Felle; — they have the right to feast too.